- Subtopic

 NIH K99/R00 Toolkit (standard)

-NIH K99/R00 toolkit (PA-24-193, PA-24-194, PA-23-195): NIH Pathway to Independence Award (K99/R00) provides guidance and templates to write a Parent K99/R00 proposal.
+NIH K99/R00 toolkit (PA-24-193, PA-24-194, PA-24-195): The NIH Pathway to Independence Award (K99/R00) program provides guidance and templates to write a Parent K99/R00 proposal.
 Eligible postdocs can apply.
+K99 awards are tailored for the K99 activity code, and only postdocs can apply.

 Upcoming deadlines: See standard due dates for K applications